Domestic Violence Awareness Through Media

 - Waitress (2007) – The story of a woman in an abusive marriage who finds solace in hobbies and friendship.
 (Also a musical written by Sara Bareilles)

-- I, Tonya (2018) – The true story of figure skater Tonya Harding, which includes depictions of domestic violence.
+- I, Tonya (2018) – The true story of figure skater Tonya Harding, which explores the cycle of abuse from childhood to adulthood, and includes depictions of domestic violence.

 TV Shows

-- Big Little Lies – Explores the impact of domestic violence in a seemingly perfect community.
+- Big Little Lies – A drama series that explores the impact of domestic violence in an affluent community.
 See also: Big Little Lies by Liane Moriarty

 - ‘Til Death Do Us Part – True-crime series that tells the stories of marriages that ended in violent outcomes.